 The screen door slams, Mary’s dress waves.
 Except that it’s not a screen door, and there’s no Mary around.
 Instead, it’s the door of our microwave oven.
 I put a Finnish meat pie in there and sit at our kitchen table with a comic book.
 It’s cold and dark outside because it’s winter in Joensuu, Finland, a provincial city in eastern Finland, just 102 kilometers from the border between Finland and the Soviet Union.

-No, I’d just eat my pie, read my comics, and then put on some Springsteen.
+No, I’ll just eat my pie, read my comics, and then put on some Springsteen.
 Born To Run.

 The stereo, our good hi-fi system was all mine between 3 pm when I came home from school and 5.30 when Dad came home from work.
 Mom got in a little earlier, so often I’d take my music to my room, and play the Hobbit or Manic Miner on my ZX Spectrum 64.